BrentSeidel/PDP-11/macro-11/README.md

 * geterr - Gets a specific system error message
 * setnam - Sets the program's name
 * sleep - Suspends processing for a specified number of seconds
+* parsef - Parse a filespec string into the FIRQB

 ## STR50.MAC
 This contains routines to convert between strings and RAD50.
 RAD50 is a